cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

 We intend to support readiness healthchecks.
 (This was requested previously in this [issue](https://github.com/cloudfoundry/cloud_controller_ng/issues/1706).)
 This would be an additional healthcheck that app developers could configure.
-When the readiness healthcheck passes, the app is marked "ready" and the app will be routable.
-When the readiness healthcheck fails, the app is marked as "not ready" and its route will be removed from gorouter's route table.
+When the readiness healthcheck passes, the AI is marked "ready" and the AI will be routable.
+When the readiness healthcheck fails, the AI is marked as "not ready" and its route will be removed from gorouter's route table.
 This new readiness healthcheck will give users a healthcheck option that is less drastic than the current option.

 ### Architecture Overview
 This feature will require changes in the following releases